0xIapetus/RedTeamingNotes/MineModified.md

   # Find where users are active
   Find-DomainUserLocation

-  # Find users in target domain
+  # Find loggen on users in the target domain machines
   Find-DomainUserLocation -Domain <DomainName> | Select-Object UserName,SessionFromName

   # Stealthier user hunting